dotnet/docs/docs/core/install/includes/linux-install-previews.md

 ms.topic: include
 ---

-Preview and release candidate versions of .NET aren't available in package managers.
+Preview and release candidate versions of .NET aren't available in package repositories.
 You can install previews and release candidates of .NET in one of the following ways:

 - [Snap package](../linux-snap.md)
 - [Scripted install with _install-dotnet.sh_](../linux-scripted-manual.md#scripted-install)